 an argument.
 So that you will be able to make some post installation

-actions.bb-apt-install
+actions.bb-apt-install or bb-yum-install,

 will terminate script with error.